 How To Update And Delete WordPress Plugins

 Learn how to update and delete WordPress plugins inside your WordPress dashboard…

-In this tutorial you will learn the importance of keeping WordPress plugins up-to-date, how to automatically upgrade and uninstall plugins from your site, and some plugin management tips if you run multiple WordPress sites.
+In this tutorial you will learn the importance of keeping your WordPress plugins up-to-date, how to safely update and remove plugins from your site, and discover useful plugin management tools.

+How To Update And Delete WordPress Plugins